Mark-MDO47/RubberBandGun/sounds/README.md

 I used the "original" eSpeak text-to-speak program version 1.48.04.
 This produces sounds with a robotic flavor, which I wanted.

 The original eSpeak text to speech code and compiled versions can be found at http://espeak.sourceforge.net/
-- Kudos to (email) jonsd at users dot sourceforge.net for creating eSpeak
+- Kudos to (email) jonsd at users dot sourceforge dot net for creating eSpeak

 Note that eSpeak project is inactive since disappearance of Jonathan Duddington.